Wheest/rspl_examples/README.md

 The RSPL code generation script (`conv2d_rspl_gen.py`) has been upgraded (I'm not backporting lol), and now calls the RSPL compiler itself, rather than generating an RSPL file that you need to [copy into the web app manually](https://mbeboek.gitlab.io/rspl/).
 See [the RSPL GitLab](https://gitlab.com/mbeboek/rspl) for instructions for building, and be sure to replace the path to the CLI in the code generation script.

+## Depthwise conv2d stride (v4)

+This example extends v3 to support strides for depthwise convolution.
+When using a stride greater than 1, the average speedups go from ~8.4x to ~4.4x, since there is now less data reuse.

+The RSPL code generation script (`conv2d_rspl_gen.py`) has been upgraded, and now also better calculates the state memory available and being used by our kernel, so that it suggests larger partition sizes.